-MBA GLOBAL BUSINESS Program is an intensive two-year course stretched over six terms of full time study, with every year comprising three terms (trimesters).
-With the increasing trend of globalization and the integration of economic activities of nations around the world, a rapidly unifying South Asia is emerging as one of the important hubs for world trade, investment, technology generation and transfer, which is expected to open up many corresponding opportunities for the region.
-Therefore, managers and the business community in Nepal can no longer remain placid and complacent of this trend.
+With the increasing trend of globalization and the integration of economic activities of nations around the world, a rapidly developing.
+South Asia is emerging as one of the important hubs for world trade, investment, technology generation and transfer, which is expected to open up many corresponding opportunities for the region.
+Therefore, managers and the business community in Nepal can no longer remain placid and complacent.
+Managers now need to adapt and build up agile skills needed for the rapidly changing business world The MBA (Global Business) Program provides candidates a wider exposure to global environment and practices.

 Foundation & Analytical Courses (19 credit):